 General Academic Program

 The General Academic Program, serves students who are on an academic diploma track.
-Students also receive direct instruction in functional academic skills as well as in the areas of the Expanded Core Curriculum for students who are blind or visually impaired.
+Students also receive direct instruction in functional academic skills as well as in the areas of the Expanded Core Curriculum for students who are blind or low vision.
 It is designed to address specific skill needs of students, address learning issues and facilitate a successful return to their local school system.

 The General Academic Program follows an academic curriculum based on the Maryland College and Career Ready Standards.